-Alibaba's Jack Ma to step down in Sept.
-2019, Zhang to become chairman
+Alibaba's Jack Ma to step down in one year, Zhang to become chairman

 Current Alibaba Chief Executive Daniel Zhang will replace him as chairman, while Ma will complete his current term on Alibaba’s board of directors following the company’s annual general meeting in 2020.

-Ma relinquished the role of chief executive in 2013.
-Zhang, 46, has been in the job since 2015 after serving as the company’s chief operating officer.
+Ma, who turned 54 on Monday, relinquished the role of chief executive in 2013.
+Zhang, 46, has been in the job since 2015 after serving as chief operating officer and is known as a key architect of Alibaba’s “Singles Day”, the Nov.
+11 event that has become the world’s largest online shopping event.

-Ma, who turned 54 on Monday, will continue to mentor senior management as part of an advisory board called the “Alibaba Partnership”.
+“Under his stewardship, Alibaba has seen consistent and sustainable growth for 13 consecutive quarters...
+Starting the process of passing the Alibaba torch to Daniel and his team is the right decision at the right time,” Ma said in a letter released by the company.

-Zhang, 46, previously served as the company’s chief operating officer.
-He is known as a key architect of Alibaba’s “Singles Day”, the Nov.
-11 event that has becomes the world’s largest online shopping event.
+Ma, who co-founded Alibaba in 1999, is one of China’s richest people with a net worth of $36.6 billion, according to Forbes.
+The company has grown to have more than 66,000 full-time employees and a market value of some $420 billion.

-“I will work closely with Daniel to ensure a smooth and successful transition,” Ma said in a letter released by the company.
+Ma said that after he steps down from his current roles he will continue to mentor management as part of the “Alibaba Partnership”, a 36-member group of core company managers.

-Ma, who co-founded Alibaba in 1999, is one of China’s richest people with a net worth of $36.6 billion, according to Forbes while the company has grown to have more than 66,000 full-time employees and market value of some $420 billion.
+The group has the ability to nominate the majority of directors on the company’s board.

 A former English teacher with no technical background, Ma has a large popular following in China and is seen as an icon of self-made wealth.